rohitaragde/Uber-ETL-Automation-with-Airflow-Mage/README.md

 ![Step 08 Screenshot](images/analysis_3.png)

-### Step 09: Perform Analysis and Develop Dashboard
+### Step 09: Finally, Perform analysing and depict the same on Google Studio

 Perform analysis on the final data and develop a final dashboard using Google Studio.